What are HVAC and the Trades?

 Lone Worker Legislation for HVAC and the Trades

 Under the legislation of the United States, Canada and the United Kingdom all companies with lone workers are required to have a communications system in place.
-Companies need to have frequent verbal confirmation that lone workers are alright.
+Companies need to have frequent verbal confirmation that lone workers are safe and well.
 The HSE (U.K), OSHA (U.S) and CCOHS (Canada) recommend the implementation of monitoring procedures that include check-ins at pre-agreed intervals with workers.

 How Ok Alone can help HVAC and the Trades